Reciprocity For Dedekind Sums via Conical Zeta Values

-Observe that in both cases their principal values are zero for $|\mathbf{q}_k|$ odd, so we assume this value is an even number in the rest of the section.
-Unfortunately, the values $Y_{k,\bm{\nu},\mathbf{q}}$ do not converge on their own if $q_j = 1$ for some $j\neq k$.
-However, the right side of \Cref{reciforbern} tells us the right way of how these sums agree with convergence.
+Observe that, in both cases, the corresponding principal values vanish when $|\mathbf{q}_k|$ is odd.
+Hence, these terms do not contribute to the evaluations.
+However, the sums $Y_{k,\bm{\nu},\mathbf{q}}$ do not converge on their own if $q_j = 1$ for some $j\neq k$.
+The right side of \Cref{reciforbern} tells us how these sums should be combined to obtain convergent expressions.
 For this purpose, define the following multiple zeta value

 \begin{theorem} The sums $\zeta_{\bm{\nu}, \mathbf{q}}$ converge absolutely for all $\mathbf{q}\in \bN^{r+1}$.
 Furthermore,